Northumberland Park station (Tyne and Wear): Shared facilities

-The station serves as a park and ride, and is served by a multi-storey car park with 393 spaces, plus 12 accessible spaces.
-There is also the provision for cycle parking, with five cycle lockers and five cycle pods available for use.
-A small bus interchange is available at the station, providing onward connections in and around North Tyneside and south east Northumberland.
+The interchange serves as a park and ride with a multi-storey car park which has 393 spaces, plus 12 accessible spaces.
+There is also provision for cycle parking, with five cycle pods.

+A small bus interchange with two stands is located at the station, which are served primarily by the 19 bus - providing onward connections in and around North Tyneside and south east Northumberland, Three more bus stops are located within walking distance..
+There is also a small taxi rank located next to the bus stops.